KKR & Co. Inc. (KKR) Expected Move

 KKR expected move and event pricing

 Expected move widens with √time: a 5% 30-day move corresponds to roughly a 2.5% 7.5-day move and a 10% 120-day move.
-KKR term-structure is in contango (slope 0.008), so longer-dated tenors price in proportionally more vol than √time scaling alone would suggest - typically because long-dated cycles include uncertain macro states.
+KKR term-structure is in contango (slope 0.007), so longer-dated tenors price in proportionally more vol than √time scaling alone would suggest - typically because long-dated cycles include uncertain macro states.
+With IV rank at 18.1%, the implied move is at the low end of the typical KKR range - cheap optionality for buyers, thin premium for sellers.

 Sizing KKR structures to the expected move

 Iron condors with wings at ±1σ collect the modal-outcome premium; ±1.5σ widens probability of inside-range to ~87% but cuts collected premium roughly in half.
 Strangles do the inverse trade - they pay against the same lognormal distribution, profiting when realized exceeds implied.
 Calendar spreads bet on the slope of the term structure rather than the level.
-KKR put/call volume ratio currently at 0.94 indicates balanced flow without strong directional skew.
+KKR put/call volume ratio currently at 1.75 indicates protective put flow dominates - look for hedged-money positioning into the move.
 The expected move is the inputs the chain is pricing, not a forecast - realized moves above or below are normal under any distribution.

 Learn how expected move is reported and how to read the data →